Anthony Michael Kreis

 Lawrence Meets Libel: Squaring Constitutional Norms with Sexual-Orientation Defamation, 122 Yale Law Journal Online 125 (2012).

-Family Law and Civil Rights Movements: Examining Race and Sexual Orientation (forthcoming with Cambridge University Press).
+Family Law and Civil Rights Movements: Examining Race and Sexual Orientation, in The Contested Place of Religion in Family Law (Cambridge University Press 2018).

 Comparative Judicial Efficiency: Examining Case Disposition in Five Countries' Courts of Last Resort, in Comparative Law and Economics (T. Eisenberg & G. Ramello eds., Edward Elgar Publishing 2016) (with R. Christensen & J. Szmer).